 Road buses converted to rail buses were introduced in the 1920s, but they could only be ‘driven’ one way!
 In 1932, SJ introduced the first two-way drive railbus, seating only 14 passengers.
 Gradually, railbuses have got bigger, and the Fiat-designed ‘Y1’ class buses are over 24 metres in length!

 SJ introduced ATC in 1976, developed in connection with Sweden’s LM Ericsson and Standard Radio.
-ATC exists now, in many countries, but SJ’s is so advanced that it has been selected as the European standard to be adopted during all resignalling works.
+ATC exists now, in many countries, but SJ’s is so advanced that replacing it now with a European standard seems like a backward step!

 To find out more about the railways of Sweden, there are many books and videos, though text and narration is usually in Swedish.
-The most notable names are SJK and Stenvalls (for books) and LEG and LTF (for videos).
+The most notable names are SJK, TNF (Trafik-Nostalgiska Förlaget), and Stenvalls (for books) and LEG and Teknikarv (for videos).
 Membership of the Scandinavian Railways Society is especially useful for those who are not fluent in the Swedish language.
 AJF will also answer any enquiries about the Swedish railways, and if we do not know an answer, there is a good chance that we can find someone who does.